Dovetail Games: History

 Dovetail Games announced on 1 July 2014 its first new simulation product; a fishing simulation game titled Euro Fishing (initially Dovetail Games Fishing), utilising Epic Games' Unreal Engine 4 architecture and released for PC on 4 November 2014, with more formats to follow.
 The company also announced that it is laying the foundation to using Unreal Engine 4 in future versions of Train Simulator.

 On 9 July 2014, Dovetail Games announced that it has signed a licensing agreement with Microsoft to release Microsoft Flight Simulator X: Gold Edition on Steam in late 2014, titled Microsoft Flight Simulator X: Steam Edition.
 It includes content that was provided with the original FSX: Gold Edition which includes FSX: Deluxe Edition, the Acceleration expansion pack and both official Service Packs and repackages them in one bundle and a single installation.
 It also replaces the now-defunct GameSpy multiplayer systems with Steamworks features, enabling multiplayer to work without 3rd party software.
-It also sorted out a number of software bugs.
+Likewise, it also sorted out a number of software bugs.

 The company also announced that it will be developing and producing all-new flight simulation software based on Microsoft's genre-defining flight technology.
-Dovetail Games is currently investigating new concepts in this area and plan to bring a release to market in 2016.
 Following the announcement, the company announced on 25 July 2014 that it will be working in partnership with Flight One Software (Flight1), a developer and publisher of flight simulation content, to deliver a range of Flight1 add-ons for Microsoft Flight Simulator X: Steam Edition.
 On 9 December 2014, Dovetail Games announced the launch date of Microsoft Flight Simulator X: Steam Edition would be 18 December 2014.

 On 4 August 2015, Dovetail Games announced plans with Microsoft to bring a number of its future releases to Windows 10 and Xbox One in 2016.
 The company said that Euro Fishing, currently available on PC through Steam, will be released on Xbox One.
 The next generation of the Train Simulator franchise, powered by Unreal Engine 4, will be released on both platforms and Dovetail Games Flight Simulator, built on the foundations of Microsoft's Flight technology, will be released on PC.
 On 15 March 2016 Xbox announced that Flight School will be released on Windows 10.